KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 - Management team members appear in the bottom section of `/about/our-people`
 - Team members are automatically sorted by display order within each section

+### 9. Create Webinar Series

+1. Click on "Webinar Series" in the sidebar
+2. Add webinar details:
+   - Enter compelling title and description
+   - Upload featured image for the webinar
+   - Add key points (bullet points) highlighting benefits
+   - Enter webinar URL (YouTube, Vimeo, etc.)
+   - **Upload PDF**: Upload training slides PDF for download
+   - Select category and add optional presenter info
+   - Set display order for arrangement
+3. Toggle "Active" to true to display on website
+4. **Save and publish** (this will trigger the webhook!)

+**Note**:

+- Webinars appear on the `/services/learning-development` page
+- PDF downloads are handled automatically through Sanity's CDN
+- Users can watch webinars and download training slides directly

 ## 🔄 How It Works

 ### Data Fetching with Caching